sebinsua/react-choices/README.md

 ## The solution

-`Choices` is a [`conventional-component` compatible](https://github.com/sebinsua/conventional-component) `React` component, that follows the patterns of [`react-toggled`](https://github.com/kentcdodds/react-toggled#this-solution) to expose an API that renders nothing and simply encapsulates the logic of a radio component.
+`Choices` is a [`conventional-component` compatible](https://github.com/sebinsua/conventional-component) React component, that follows the patterns of [`react-toggled`](https://github.com/kentcdodds/react-toggled#this-solution) to expose an API that renders nothing and simply encapsulates the logic of a radio component.

 ## Installation

-This module is distributed via [npm][npm] which is bundled with [node][node] and should be installed as one of your project's `dependencies`:

 ```
 npm install --save react-choices